Smoking: Other substances

 In the early 1980s, organized international trafficking of cocaine grew.
 However, overproduction and tighter legal enforcement for the illegal product caused drug dealers to convert the powder to "crack" – a solid, smokable form of cocaine that could be sold in smaller quantities to more people.
 This trend abated in the 1990s as increased police action coupled with a robust economy caused many potential consumers to give up or fail to take up the habit.

-Recent years shows an increase in the consumption of vaporized heroin, methamphetamine and Phencyclidine (PCP).
-Along with a smaller number of psychedelic drugs such as Changa, DMT, 5-Meo-DMT, and Salvia divinorum.